ajc356/Chinese_Box_Office/README.md

 **Motivation**

 More Chinese are flocking to theaters than ever before.
-In the past twenty years the Chinese box office grew from \$1 billion USD in annual sales to nearly [\$10 billion USD](https://chinapower.csis.org/chinese-films/#easy-footnote-bottom-2-4228).
+In the past twenty years the Chinese box office grew from \$1 billion USD in annual sales to over [\$9 billion USD](https://chinapower.csis.org/chinese-films/#easy-footnote-bottom-2-4228).